 Resetting the capital guarantee.
 Some companies permit the resetting of the guaranteed capital at a higher value with a new maturity date.
-Long-term investors may appreciate this safeguard especialy when investing in equity segreated funds, though there may be higher associated fees.
+Long-term investors may appreciate this safeguard, especially when investing in equity segregated funds, though there may be higher associated fees.

 2. Creditor protection.
 A seg fund with a preferred beneficiary named on the contract might be protected from creditors if an investor faced a lawsuit or bankruptcy.
 After the policyholder’s death, all beneficiaries are protected against claims made by the policyholder’s creditors.
 Such protection may be worth the higher management fees of a seg fund where an investor either owns a business or is nearing retirement.

 3. Estate exemption from probate and executor fees.
 When a seg fund policyholder dies with a beneficiary designated on the policy (outside the estate), the fund exempt from probate and executor fees.
 Your beneficiary receives the policy benefits quickly while the estate remains responsible for any final taxes.